xma711/notebook/machine_learning/sample_complexity/README.md

 However, whatever loss function is used, conceptually there is a risk for population given a h and an empirical risk for the sample given a h.
 Therefore, we can still claim that sample complexity of an algo is about calculating a sample size such that the algo will be able to obtain a h that has risk not much more than the best possible risk on population, no matter what loss function is used.
-(actually, this means that, when different loss function is used, the sample size required to achieve a certain error bound can be different. correct??)
+(actually, this means that, when different loss function is used, the sample size required to achieve a certain error bound can be different.)

 No free lunch theorem (NFL)